opentox/opentox.github.com/_posts/2012-05-20-installing-ubuntu-on-thinkpads.md

     2. [Install **TLP** (german)](http://thinkpad-wiki.org/TLP_-_Stromspareinstellungen_fuer_Ubuntu).
     3. With **TLP** installed, run **Powertop** again and compare.
 Google for any remaining recommendations under *Tunables*.
+    4. Install Thinkfan as (described on the wiki)[http://thinkwiki.de/thinkfan].

 2. For US keyboards (recommended for programming): Run `sudo dpkg-reconfigure keyboard-configuration`, select *105 key generic / english-US layout with EUR sign on ‘5’ key*. use `AltGr` as modifier for foreign symbols (default).